websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/building-solutions-with-objects/building-a-time-off-requester.md

 ## Adding a Department Picklist

-Follow these steps to create a Picklist to represent company departments:
+Your Picklist represents company departments:

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), click on the *Control Panel* tab, and go to *Picklists*.